mide42/chbosync4android/BashScripts/_readme.txt

 Please read the comments at the top of the individual script files.

 The scrips were tested using Cygwin32 on Windows 7 and OpenSuse 13.1;
-some scripts require that ImageMagick is installed.
+the scripts working on images need ImageMagick to be installed.